In partnership with

 Not Just Desserts

-Cheryl is a regular performer at Wight Lines and is part of the Triple Cronez, a troupe of poets and storytellers who perform extensively across the Isle of Wight.
-Cheryl’s first published book of poetry , ‘Not Just Desserts’’ was published by Naked Figleaf Press earlier this year.
-As well as writing comedy scripts , Cheryl is working on ‘Talking Reds’ , a book of short stories and,in conjunction with Jean G-Owen and Sandy Kielty, has Co-written a book based on the Triple Crones.
+Cheryl’s first book of poetry Not Just Desserts was published by Naked Figleaf Press earlier this year.
+As well as comedy scripts, Cheryl is writing Talking Reds, a book of short stories.
+In conjunction with Jean G-Owen and Sandy Kealty, she features in a book based on Triple Crones performances, which is due out in November.

-Not Just Desserts is set out as a four-course menu, this debut poetry collection is jam-packed with tempting gems to whet any appetite.
+Not Just Desserts is set out as a four-course menu.
+This debut poetry collection is jam-packed with tempting gems to whet any appetite.
 Drawing on fond memories from her food-loving family, efforts at dieting, and travel titbits among other topics, Cheryl’s poems are full of zest and flavour.
 The proof is in the pudding when it comes to this funny lady’s relish for poetic decadence.

 DANEY PARKER